**Mr. Roberts is no longer accepting new Criminal Federal matters. Kevin Marcilliat and Miranda Mills are handling all Criminal Federal matters.

 A Criminal Defense Lawyer Who Is Truly Dedicated to His Craft

-What is your view of your role as a lawyer?
+What is your view of your role as a sex crimes lawyer?

-Treat people with respect.
+Treat people with respect—when people come to me, they have been accused of things that are terrible, heinous, and stigmatized.
+But an accusation of bad conduct does not amount to the accused being a bad person, despite conventional thinking and societal stigma.
+In any case, treating people without respect never works.
+The practice of law, particularly criminal law in my experience, is about people.
 You never know who might have an impact on the case.
-Being an "aggressive" criminal defense lawyer is much more than looking to negotiate a quick plea and making big claims about past results (even if those claims are true).
+Being an “aggressive” criminal defense lawyer is much more than talking loud in court, looking to negotiate a quick plea, or making big claims about past results (even if those claims are true).
 I believe I can help people in need and deliver quality legal service to clients.
-There's nothing special about me just because I'm a lawyer.
+There’s nothing special about me just because I’m a lawyer.
 My job is to help and serve people.
+Where I do believe that I am uniquely qualified is in my experience, training, exclusive focus defending sex offense crimes, and results.
 Period.

 What do you mean by working to master your craft?

 To master my craft means sacrificing lots of time and energy to be the best I can be.
 I went to both the Gerry Spence Trial Lawyers College and the National Criminal Defense College.
-This was on top of law school at Duke University.
+This was after graduation from Duke University School of Law and several successful jury trials.
 These are selective, rigorous programs, with some of the best trial lawyers in the country.
 The total number of graduates from both programs is a very small number.
-I'll let that speak for itself.
+I’ll let that speak for itself.

-I have handled thousands of cases.
+I have handled thousands of cases over my career.
 I have fought for dismissals, negotiated plea bargains, argued for the reduction of felony charges to misdemeanors, won acquittals at trial, and succeeded in criminal appeals.

-I've defended people in Raleigh-Durham, Charlotte, Greensboro, Wilmington, and throughout North Carolina, since leaving the Wake County District Attorney's Office in 2007.
+As my career progressed, my focus narrowed to representing individuals only on high-level felonies (e.g., murder) and sex offenses cases.
+At this point, my career narrowed further to a point were sex offense matters are my sole focus.
+I’ve defended people in Raleigh-Durham, Charlotte, Greensboro, Wilmington, and throughout North Carolina on this type of case since leaving the Wake County District Attorney’s Office in 2007.
 I am a former prosecutor for Wake, New Hanover, and Johnston Counties.
+And even during my time as a prosecutor, one of my duties was to handle juvenile sex offense cases.

-And while prior results and awards don't guarantee future outcomes, they're a good indicator of my qualifications.
-I have a 5.0/5.0 rating from prior clients on Lawyers.com and have been recognized as a Super Lawyers Rising Star and a Top Attorney on Avvo.com.
+And while prior results and awards don’t guarantee future outcomes, they’re a good indicator of my qualifications.
+I have a 5.0/5.0 rating from prior clients on Lawyers.com and have been recognized as a Super Lawyer in 2019 and Super Lawyers Rising Star in previous years.
 I am also listed in Top 100 North Carolina Trial Attorneys and Top 40 North Carolina Attorneys Under 40.

 Service to the Community